-- Precision on duplicate samples should yield average % coefficients of variation of less than 10% for samples greater than 0.5 ng/mL and less than 50 ng/mL.
-CVs for samples less than 0.5 ng/mL may be greater than 10%. - It is recommended that each laboratory assay appropriate quality control samples in each run to ensure that all reagents and procedures are correct.
+Precision on duplicate samples should yield average % coefficients of variation of less than 10% for samples in the range of 0.5 ng/mL and less than 50 ng/mL.
+CVs for samples less than 0.5 ng/mL may be greater than 10%.

+It is recommended that each laboratory assay appropriate quality control samples in each run to ensure that all reagents and procedures are correct.